Wyoming vs. Kent State Famous Idaho Potato Bowl NCAA Football Odds, Plays and Insights | December 21, 2021

 Over/Under Insights

-- Kent State has combined with its opponents to score more than 59 points in eight of 13 games this season.

-- The combined points per game average of the two teams, 55.8, is 3.2 points fewer than Tuesday's over/under.
+- Tuesday's over/under is 3.2 points higher than the combined 55.8 PPG average of the two teams.

-- This contest's over/under is 1.4 points greater than the 57.6 these two squads combine to allow per game this season.
+- These two squads combine to allow 57.6 points per game, 1.4 fewer than this contest's over/under.

-- Cowboys games have an average total of 47.5 points this season, 11.5 fewer than Tuesday's over/under.
+- The average total in Cowboys games this season is 47.5, 11.5 points fewer than Tuesday's over/under of 59 .

-- In 2021, games involving the Golden Flashes have averaged a total of 68.2 points, 9.2 more than the set total in this contest.
+- The 68.2 PPG average total in Golden Flashes games this season is 9.2 points more than this game's over/under.

 Wyoming Stats and Trends